mathkruger/flappy-bird-lua/README.md

 # Builds the .love file and run it
 make run

-# Run the src folder
+# Runss the src folder
 make dev

+# Build and run the web version of the game
+make web
 ```